delftswa2017/desosa2017/junit5/chapter.md

 ### OTA4J
 An interesting new development is the creation of the 'Open Test Alliance for the JVM'.
-This alliance aims to create a standardized way of test assertion failures and errors.
+This alliance aims to create a standardised way of test assertion failures and errors.
 This allows IDEs to improve the way different testing frameworks are integrated.
 The alliance was initiated by the architects of JUnit.
 And there are already quite some parties on board, apart from JUnit, and the IDEs there are several (competing) testing frameworks that want to work together to achieve this goal.
-In Fig. 2 we have visualized the different parties that are involved. <br/>
+In Fig. 2 we have visualised the different parties that are involved. <br/>
 <img alt="OTA4J" src="https://cloud.githubusercontent.com/assets/12841723/23342746/31e11e70-fc60-11e6-94fe-89a04d54955f.png" width="300px" />
 <br/>
 *Fig. 2: All parties that are part of the OTA4J.*

-### Context View Visualization
+### Context View Visualisation
 Taking the issues mentioned above and our initial stakeholder analysis into account, we created a context view of the system, as is visible in Fig. 3.